Top Referrers to www.JobsBlog.ie:

 I visited web sites of the three most known (to me) web hosting companies to compare packages and prices.
 Hosting365 seamed expensive, Digiweb.ie would not install WordPress.org for you, and the pricing was a bit complex.
 Blacknight.ie had a Blog Hosting package offer on their front page.
 Transparent pricing, ordered via the web site yesterday late in the evening.

-So in 22 hours what have happened exactly?
+So in 22 hours what had happened exactly?

 It took me some time to install WordPress.org myself – via the interface provided by the Admin panel from Blacknight.ie.
 I did have to uninstall it, delete the database, install again, and repeat it for a few times to get it done right.
 It took 15 minutes only really.
 It’s all clicking on the buttons called Install and Uninstall really.